rzmk/czv/README.md

 # czv

-czv is CSV content manipulation/analysis libraries with support for Rust, Python, and WebAssembly (JavaScript and TypeScript).
+czv includes libraries for Rust, Python, and WebAssembly (JavaScript and TypeScript) providing CSV-related operations for data engineering and analysis tasks.

 ## Links